Ebazhanov/linkedin-skill-assessments-quizzes/front-end-development/front-end-development-quiz.md

 ```

 - [ ] It will tell the browser that this link is a site belonging to the current domain.
-- [ ] It will do nothing a because this is a deprecated attribute that browsers do not support.
+- [ ] It will do nothing because this is a deprecated attribute that browsers do not support.
 - [x] It will tell the browser that a connection will be made to another origin and to start getting ready as soon as possible.
 - [ ] It will tell the browser that a resource is needed, and that it should start getting fetched as soon as possible.